-Biopharmas are increasingly turning to alliances & partnerships to drive external innovation.
-Having raised over $80 billion in follow-on financing, venture funding and IPOs between January and November 2021, the focus in 2022 is expected to be on the more sustainable allocation of capital by leveraging the potential of alliances and strategic partnerships to access new talent and innovation.
+Biopharmaceutical companies are increasingly turning to alliances & partnerships to drive external innovation.
+Having raised over $80 billion in follow-on financing, venture funding, and initial public offerings (IPOs) between January and November 2021, the focus in 2022 is expected to be on the more sustainable allocation of capital by leveraging the potential of alliances and strategic partnerships to access new talent and innovation.

-The recent race to market for COVID-19 vaccines has only accentuated the value of alliances as companies with core vaccine capabilities turned to external partnerships to leverage the value of nascent mRNA technology.
-And with alliances historically delivering higher ROIs, major biopharmas have been deploying more capital towards alliances and strategic partnerships since 2020.
+The race to market for COVID-19 vaccines has only accentuated the value of alliances as companies with core vaccine capabilities turned to external partnerships to leverage the value of emergent mRNA technology.
+And with alliances historically delivering higher return on investment (ROI), major biopharmaceutical companies have been deploying more capital toward alliances and strategic partnerships since 2020.

-Biopharma majors, like Pfizer, Takeda, and AstraZeneca, have unsurprisingly been leading the way in terms of AI start-up deals.
-However, these industry players are also focusing on forging partnerships in the AI space that would help them improve R&D activities.
-Just in the first quarter of this year, leading industry players including Pfizer, Sanofi, GlaxoSmithKline, and Bristol-Myers Squibb, have announced multi-billion-dollar strategic partnerships with AI vendors.
+Biopharma majors, like Pfizer, Takeda, and AstraZeneca, have unsurprisingly also been leading the way in terms of AI start-up deals.
+In addition, these industry players are focusing on forging partnerships in the AI space to improve R&D activities.
+Just in the first quarter of 2022, leading industry players including Pfizer, Sanofi, GlaxoSmithKline, and Bristol-Myers Squibb, have announced multi-billion-dollar strategic partnerships with AI vendors.

 According to research data from Accenture, the success rate of pharma-tech partnerships, assessed across a total of 149 partnerships between companies of all sizes, is around 60%.
 For early-stage partnerships, there are additional risks that can impact the success rate.
-However, the company distilled these four most common pitfalls that can impact every pharma-tech partnership.
+The Accenture report distilled the four most common pitfalls that can impact every pharma-tech partnership.

-It is therefore important to start by defining the appropriate partnership structure and governance for the alliance, with mutually agreed partnership objectives, a dedicated team with the right technical knowledge and resources and clearly defined partnership management functions.
+It is important to start by defining the appropriate partnership structure and governance for the alliance, with mutually agreed partnership objectives, a dedicated team with the right technical knowledge and resources, and clearly defined partnership management functions.